 , back off and retry.
 If the exception persists, it is possible that the throughput limits have been exceeded for the delivery stream.

-Data records sent to Amazon Kinesis Firehose are stored for 24 hours from the time they are added to a delivery stream as it attempts to send the records to the destination.
+Data records sent to Kinesis Data Firehose are stored for 24 hours from the time they are added to a delivery stream as it tries to send the records to the destination.
 If the destination is unreachable for more than 24 hours, the data is no longer available.
+Don't concatenate two or more base64 strings to form the data fields of your records.
+Instead, concatenate the raw data, then perform base64 encoding.